Christiania Burgher School

 Christiania Burgher School (Christiania Borger- og Realskole or Christiania Borgerskole, commonly known as Borgerskolen) was a private middle school in Christiania (now Oslo), Norway.
 It was founded in 1812 and prepared pupils for enrolment at Oslo Cathedral School.

-The school was funded by tuition and throughout the 19th century, its pupils belonged to affluent families, such as the bourgeoisie and higher state officials.
-In the 20th century, the school received municipal subsidies and thus also pupils from less affluent backgrounds were able to attend.
+The school charged tuition throughout the 19th century.
+In the 20th century the school received municipal subsidies.
 The school was closed down in 1932.